 It can be hard to know what to do when you weren’t driving your own car and the accident was caused by an uninsured motorist.
 They don’t have insurance you can go after, and your own insurance may not factor in to the situation.

-To figure out the right move, think about consulting with a personal injury lawyer who can guide you through the process.
+To figure out the right move, think about consulting with a Los Angeles car accident lawyer who can guide you through the process.
 Your lawyer can advise you on what your options are and represent you as you pursue an uninsured motorist claim.